Your Complete Be Verb List and Grammar Guide

 • Correct: If I were the project manager, I would approve it.

-Because you aren't actually the project manager, the situation is hypothetical, which means were is the right choice.
+Because you aren't the project manager, the situation is hypothetical, which means were is the right choice.
 Using "was" is a common error, but correcting it shows a strong command of grammar.
-You can find more examples of grammatical missteps in our detailed article on bad grammar examples.
+More examples of grammatical missteps appear at bad grammar examples.

 Remember: If a sentence starts with "if" and describes an unreal situation or expresses a wish, use were.
 It works whether the subject is singular or plural and signals a higher level of grammatical precision.